In-House Laboratory for Dogs & Cats in St. George

 How quickly will I get my pet's lab results?

-Because many tests run on-site at our St. George hospital, we can often share results during the same visit and discuss next steps before you leave.
+Because many tests will run on-site at our St. George hospital, we can often share results during the same visit and discuss next steps before you leave.
 Specialized tests sent to an outside reference lab take longer, and we'll contact you as soon as those come back.

 Does my pet need to fast before bloodwork?